wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-configure.md

 The default document is the web page that is displayed at the root URL for a website.
 The first matching file in the list is used.

-web sites might use modules that route based on URL, rather than serving static content, in which case there is no default document as such.
+Web apps might use modules that route based on URL, rather than serving static content, in which case there is no default document as such.

 ### Handler mappings